Posted by Early Growth

 - The right way: Stay away from all-encompassing or vague descriptions of what is confidential.
 Put documentation and a communication process in place during on-boarding.
 And assign a point person for tracking.

-— There are specific legal tests to distinguish between the two groups, but it really comes down to whether you control the manner and means of their work.
+2) Distinguishing between independent contractors and employees — There are specific legal tests to distinguish between the two groups, but it really comes down to whether you control the manner and means of their work.
 If you do, then they are employees.
 The classification has legal as well as tax implications and both the IRS and California’s Employment Law Department are increasingly focusing (and levying penalties!) on violators.

 - The right way: Assign correct classifications, use appropriate tax and other compliance forms, and review your designations annually.

-— This potential minefield is one that early stage companies often do not give enough attention!
+3) Categorization of exempt versus non exempt employees — This potential minefield is one that early stage companies often do not give enough attention!
 Make every effort to get this right the first time.
 Even a little bit of time spent on the front end can significantly mitigate risks.
 Changing categories later isn’t easy, raises serious red flags, and may leave you exposed to a host of unpleasant outcomes including litigation, fines, and penalties.

 The 2 requirements for categorizing an employee as exempt are that he or she is paid on a salary basis and performing a category of work classified as exempt under state and federal law.
 Non exempt (hourly) staff are entitled to rest and meal breaks as well as overtime pay.
 There is also a specific exemption for computer programmers; but be careful: they need to be doing certain types of work and receiving a minimum annual salary (about $84,000) to qualify.